stain/s11.no/content/2024/enabling-fair-digital-objects/index.md

 ### Hybrid FDO using Handles and Signposting

-As an experiment of a hybrid deployment of FDOs with a Signposting/RO-Crate overlay, we augmented the Wildlive as it is built on Cordra, which has FDO support using DOIP [@citesAsPotentialSolution:tupelo-schneckrobertBriefIntroductionCordra2022].
-We experimented with minting persistent identifiers as Handles that also included the FDO kernel metadata [@citesAsPotentialSolution:fdo-KernelAttributes] in the PID record -- that is in the Handle key/value pairs.
+As an experiment of a hybrid deployment of FDOs with a Signposting/RO-Crate overlay, we augmented the Wildlive as it is built on Cordra, which has FDO support using DOIP [[10]].
+We experimented with minting persistent identifiers as Handles that also included the FDO kernel metadata [[11]] in the PID record -- that is in the Handle key/value pairs.

 The handle <https://hdl.handle.net/21.T11998/wildlive.7df91e6d148a386cc674> was minted manually using the EOSC B2Handle test service.
 Senckenberg plans to deploy their own Handle server to mint persistent identifiers automatically for every digital object using their own Handle prefix and Cordra's Handle support.
 From the FDO principle that metadata FDOs can be separate from the main FDO, a separate handle <https://hdl.handle.net/21.T11998/wildlive.crate.7df91e6d148a386cc674> was registered for the corresponding RO-Crate.